SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Experimental Evaluation

 \subsection{Molecule Generation Quality (RQ1)}

-To evaluate the quality of the generated molecules, we first assess their \emph{validity}, \emph{uniqueness}, and \emph{novelty}.
-Validity is the fraction of generated molecules that are chemically valid, uniqueness is the fraction of valid molecules that are non-duplicate, and novelty is the fraction of unique molecules not present in the training set~\citep{flam2022language}.
-Table~\ref{tab:validity-uniq-novelty} shows that all generated molecules are chemically valid (100\% validity) and achieve high uniqueness and novelty.
-Uniqueness is slightly lower for FreeSolv, likely due to its smaller chemical space, but novelty remains consistently high, indicating that our augmentation strategy produces new, valid structures rather than replicating training molecules.
+To evaluate the quality of the generated molecules, we first assess their \emph{validity}, \emph{uniqueness}, \emph{novelty}, and \emph{Internal Diversity}.
+Validity is the fraction of generated molecules that follow basic principles of chemistry, i.e the ones that can be converted to a molecular structure.
+Uniqueness is the fraction of valid molecules that are non-duplicate, novelty is the fraction of unique molecules not present in the training set~\citep{flam2022language}, and internal diversity measures the structural variety \emph{within} the generated set, defined as one minus the mean pairwise Tanimoto similarity over Morgan fingerprints~\citep{rogers2010extended} of the unique generated molecules.

+To evaluate whether the gains of our method stem from graph-level interpolation specifically, rather than from the augmentation strategy in general, we construct a VAE baseline~\citep{marchan2025vae} where new molecules are generated by perturbing each training molecule's posterior mean in a learned continuous latent space (Appendix~\ref{app:vae_motivation}).